 Another large research project in progress seeks to better understand how the general public in Britain views government expenditure on preventative drugs, a project that I conceived of in response to NHS England's decision to not provide full access to PrEP, a highly efficacious preventative anti-HIV drug.

 Beyond just PrEP and HIV, this project hopes to inform policymakers about the actual— rather than anticipated—public response to public expenditures on a wide range of preventative drugs amidst government cost-cutting.
-To disseminate the research findings to policymakers and the general public, I will be partnering with national HIV and LGBT groups in London and around the UK.
+I have already disseminated research findings to policymakers and the general public: in a Guardian commentary in September 2018, at a public exhibition in London’s OXO Tower, and meetings with members of parliament. will be partnering with national HIV and LGBT groups in London and around the UK.